vikram-p23/smart-inventory-billing-system/README.md

 - All data operations go through the FastAPI backend (service key server-side only)
 - Enable Supabase RLS policies before going to production

----

-*Built with ❤️ using FastAPI, Supabase, and Claude AI*